matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 ---

 ### Step 2: Override ALSA configuration

-Matrix creator has 8 individual channels and one more with delay and sum algorithm.
-You can configure one mic on your RaspberryPi home: `/home/pi` editing `.asoundrc` file and put this (If your prefer, make a backup):
+MATRIX Creator has 8 physical microphone channels and an additional virtual beam formed channel that combines the physical ones.
+You can configure one mic on your RaspberryPi home: `/home/pi` editing `.asoundrc` file and put next content: (If your prefer, make a backup)

 ``` javascript
 pcm.!default